The Insider’s Guide to Scarborough Renaissance Festival In Waxahachie, Texas

 The Birds of Prey exhibition at Scarborough Renaissance Festival has become a crowd favorite for more than two decades.
 Submitted photo.

-For 2023, the festival’s main theatrical theme is the wedding of King Henry the Eighth and Catherine Parr.
+For 2024, the festival’s main theatrical theme is the visitation of King Henry the Eighth and Catherine Parr to Scarborough Village.
 Parr was the British Monarch’s sixth wife.

-The portrayal of King Henry the Eighth’s marriage to Catherine Parr is the main theme of Scarborough Renaissance Festival for 2023.
+The portrayal of King Henry the Eighth and Catherine Parr visiting the 16th Century Scarborough Village is the main theme of Scarborough Renaissance Festival.
 Submitted photo.

-The festival unites 16th Century historical allusions with modern fantasy as magical creatures, mermaids and Renaissance Rock singers entertain the crowds.
+The festival combines 16th Century historical allusions with modern fantasy as magical creatures, mermaids and anachronistic characters entertain the crowds.

 Lady knight at Scarborough Fair in Waxahachie, Texas